dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/limitations.md

 You can see the full overview of [Azure Cosmos DB supported features](/azure/cosmos-db/modeling-data), these are the most notable differences compared to a relational database:

 - Client-initiated transactions are not supported
-- Some cross-partition queries are either not supported or much slower depending on the operators involved
+- Some cross-partition queries are slower depending on the operators involved (for example `Skip/Take` or `OFFSET LIMIT`)